theam/aws-lambda-benchmark/examples/rest-api/setup.md

 Then, you will need to update the `deploy-optimized-layer.sh` under `examples/rest-api/csharp-lambda-layer` with the ARN of the layer you just created.
 Finally, execute the above script and create an API Gateway to point to the functions you just deployed.

+You will also need to create a DynamoDB table in the same region named `products-table-csharp-with-layer-dev`

 ## Node.js (TypeScript)

 - Install Node.js 8.10